Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 <!-- Architecture -->
 # Architecture and Technical Description

 Picture 2 shows the monitoring system.
 The Raspberry Pis in different locations send MQTT data of the beacon wristlets to the MQTT server.
-The backend server listens to this data from the MQTT server, determines the locations of the patients according to this data, and notifies the changes in real-time to the mobile and desktop clients.
+The backend server listens to this data from the MQTT server, determines the locations of the patients according to this data, and notifies the changes in realtime to the mobile and desktop clients.
 The non-realtime database is used to get information of the tenants, locations, profiles etc.

 ![architecture](img/phase2.PNG)
 Picture 2.
 The system architecture.